smitpate07/docker-basics-cheatsheet/cheatsheet.md

 ---

 ## 🚀 Container Management
+### Containers are runnable instances of an image.
 | Command | Description |
 |---------|-------------|
 | `docker run -it <image_name>` | Runs a new container. `-it` starts it interactively. |